Christmas: Good news for all people

 Discussion questions

-3. How can we help children understand the true meaning of Advent and avoid becoming solely focused on presents?
+3. How can we help children understand the true meaning of Advent and avoid their becoming solely focused on presents?

 4. What role can Advent devotions and practices, such as lighting candles or reading scripture, play in preparing for celebrating the birth of Jesus Christ?